Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Fixed issue which caused buying potions from temples to be queued while a priest was being trained, instead of happening immediately.

+* Units
+- Insects no longer show up in the minimap.

 -----------------------------------------------------------------------
 - 2.3.0
 -----------------------------------------------------------------------